MrEmuu/EmusPythonCryptoChecker/README.md

   * Built for Android (Pydroid3) but also runnable on Windows
   * Windows version may have minor display quirks compared to Pydroid3

-Feel free to adjust or expand as needed!